-NYC Motor Vehicle Accident Lawyers
+Contact Nyc Motor Vehicle Accident Lawyer

-Our knowledgeable and tenacious lawyers are ready to represent you, whether you were involved in a motor vehicle accident as a driver, passenger or pedestrian.
+Our knowledgeable and tenacious lawyers are ready to represent you, whether you were involved in a motor vehicle accident as a driver, passenger, or pedestrian.

-The most common motor vehicle accidents recognized by New York State Law for which you can seek compensation include: head-on collisions, rear-end collisions, side-impact collisions (also known as T-bone or broadside collisions), rollovers, single-vehicle accidents and multiple vehicle pile-ups.
+The most common motor vehicle accidents recognized by New York State Law for which you can seek compensation include: head-on collisions, rear-end collisions, side impact collisions (also known as T-bone or broadside collisions), rollovers, single-vehicle accidents, and multiple vehicle pile-ups.